Hi. I’m Karen.

 That’s why today, as a coach, writer, editor, teacher, and retreat leader, I’m committed to supporting people who make this world a healthier, more beautiful place for all of us.

 For the last 20 years, my articles about personal development, health, environment, and art have been read by millions around the world—and I’ve supported hundreds of writers as they develop their own stories and books.
 I’ve spoken on stages to audiences of 10, 1,000, and 10,000 about what’s important to me and the lessons I’ve learned from my life.
-And for the last six years, I’ve worked with coaching clients one-on-one and led retreats in the wilderness, with the goal of helping overachieving changemakers address their stress so they can make their dreams real.
+And for the last six years, I’ve worked with coaching clients one-on-one and led retreats in the wilderness, with the goal of helping changemakers, leaders, and creatives feel more calm, confident, and courageous so they can make their dreams real.

 I’m a certified neuro-transformational coach and a graduate of the Co-Active Training Institute’s coach training program and its international leadership development program.
 As a trained Museum Sage guide, I work with a network of coaches and therapists helping people and organizations explore big questions through works of art at major museums.